thrasher-corp/gocryptotrader/cmd/dbseed/README.md

 #### Prerequisites
 ##### Configuration

-dbtool requires a valid database configuration in your gocryptotrader config
+dbseed requires a valid database configuration in your gocryptotrader config

 ```sh
  "database": {